-During the year ended September 30, 2016, the Company used cash of \$900,532 on operating activities.
+During the three months ended December 31, 2016, the Company used cash of \$159,517 on operating activities.
 Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain, and corporate general and administrative expenses.

-During the year ended September 30, 2016, investing activities used \$56,308 which related to office equipment and general overhead for exploration and evaluation expenditures on the Company's properties in Spain, including new project evaluation.
+During the three months ended December 31, 2016, investing activities provided \$632 which related to the proceeds from the disposal of property, plant and equipment as well as office equipment and general overhead for exploration and evaluation expenditures on the Company's properties in Spain.